novaksolutions/infusionsoft-one-click-upsell/readme.txt

 5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 1.2.1 =
+* Tested up to 3.9
+* Only pull product names and IDs.
+This prevents xmlrpc.inc errors when the product description contains a character that isn't valid XML, and you are using a plugin that loads a version of xmlrpc.inc that doesn't strip out invalid characters (for example, iMember360).

 = 1.2.0 =
 * Tested up to 3.8.2